AlassaneSow/HF_REU_23/Kriging Interpolation/README.md

 # Kriging Interpolation

 Code used to perform a kriging interpolation on respiration data from Hemlock stands in Harvard Forest.
+A detailed markdown with images of this code is available in the lab google drive .

 In order to perform a kriging interpolation you need two things:
 -Coordinates where measurements were taken.